vizzuhq/ipyvizzu/docs/tutorial/axes_title_tooltip.md

 channel in the previous step or add the following code to access the actual configuration of the chart.

-**Note:** Add the following code to log the actual configuration of the chart in the browser console.
+Add the following code to log the actual configuration of the chart in the browser console.

 ```python
 chart.log(ChartProperty.CONFIG)